imrishab/imrishab/README.md

 - Reading & Writing📚

-- Understanding the markets  📉
+- Understanding financial markets  📉

 - ⚡ Fun fact **Fun fact: I can solve a Rubik's Cube in under 20 seconds, but debugging code sometimes feels like solving a Rubik's Cube blindfolded with tangled strings! 😬**